 Does the BMI calculator work for everyone?

 The BMI calculation won’t work for pregnant women, women who are breastfeeding, or for kids.
 It also won’t be accurate for athletes, people who weight-train, if you’re over 60 or if you have a long-term health condition, so it’s important to take these factors into consideration when calculating your BMI.

 What shall I do if my result is anything other than ‘healthy weight’?

-Whether your results come back showing you are underweight or overweight, it’s important to remember that this is a guide.
+Whether your BMI calculator results come back showing you are underweight or overweight, it’s important to remember that this is a guide.
 The BMI calculations can’t tell the difference between fat, muscle and bone, so if you’re worried it’s important to speak to your doctor.
-Being underweight or overweight can lead to many health problems, so speak to a health professional if you have any concerns.
+Being underweight or overweight can lead to many health problems, so consult a health professional if you have any concerns.

 A balanced diet and plenty of exercise are key to lowering your BMI and maintaining a healthy weight.
 Rather than fad diets that promote rapid weight loss, it’s important to be realistic with dietary changes so you can keep them up in your daily routine.

 Some ways to make effective changes include swapping your regular 3pm sweet treat for something healthier like an apple or hummus with crudités – yum!